-Initiative Reference point

-DJSI

-FTSE ESG

-GNI

-GRI For specific salient human rights issues identified: G4-DMAb (Specific Actions) G4-HR4 (b) (freedom of association/collective bargaining) G4-HR5 (c) (child labor) G4-HR6 (forced labor) G4-HR11 (d, e) (supply chain related risks)

-ICMM For specific salient human rights issues identified: Principle 5: Key Management Actions Required (non-mandatory examples from ICMM's Assurance Procedure): - Implement a management system focused on continual improvement of all aspects of operations that could have a significant impact on the health and safety of our own employees, those of contractors and the communities where we operate Take all practical and reasonable measures to eliminate workplace fatalities, injuries and diseases among our own employees and those of contractors.
-Principle 6: Key Management Actions Required (non-mandatory examples from ICMM's Assurance Procedure): - Rehabilitate land disturbed or occupied by operations in accordance with appropriate post-mining land uses Provide for safe storage and disposal of residual wastes and process residues.

-OECD Where supply or use of minerals from conflict-affected and high-risk areas is a salient human rights issue: OECD-3C and 3D

-UNGC For specific salient human rights issues identified: Criterion 5 and specifically: - Outcomes of due diligence processes Criterion 7 and specifically: - Active engagement with suppliers to address labour-related challenges Criterion 8 and specifically: - Process to positively engage with the suppliers to address the challenges (i.e., partnership approach instead of corrective approach) through schemes to improve workplace practices
+Initiative Reference point DJSI FTSE ESG GNI GRI For specific salient human rights issues identified: G4-DMAb (Specific Actions) G4-HR4 (b) (freedom of association/collective bargaining) G4-HR5 (c) (child labor) G4-HR6 (forced labor) G4-HR11 (d, e) (supply chain related risks) ICMM For specific salient human rights issues identified: Principle 5: Key Management Actions Required (non-mandatory examples from ICMM's Assurance Procedure): Implement a management system focused on continual improvement of all aspects of operations that could have a significant impact on the health and safety of our own employees, those of contractors and the communities where we operate.
+Take all practical and reasonable measures to eliminate workplace fatalities, injuries and diseases among our own employees and those of contractors.
+Principle 6: Key Management Actions Required (non-mandatory examples from ICMM's Assurance Procedure): Rehabilitate land disturbed or occupied by operations in accordance with appropriate post-mining land uses.
+Provide for safe storage and disposal of residual wastes and process residues.
+IR Content Element 4D: Risks and opportunities - how the organization is dealing with them (relates also to C4.1, C4.2 and C4.3) OECD Where supply or use of minerals from conflict-affected and high-risk areas is a salient human rights issue: OECD-3C and 3D UNGC For specific salient human rights issues identified: Criterion 5 and specifically: Outcomes of due diligence processes Criterion 7 and specifically: Active engagement with suppliers to address labour-related challenges Criterion 8 and specifically: Process to positively engage with the suppliers to address the challenges (i.e., partnership approach instead of corrective approach) through schemes to improve workplace practices VPSHR

-VPSHR